v-iashin/TuniSurvivalKit/tuni_setup.md

 4. After the automatic connection is turned on, bind the VPN to this particular connections.
 So it will automatically connect to VPN after it is connected to the internet.

 TUNI note: useful command: `nmap -sn 130.230.89.0/24`, `nmcli con show`

+## Problem with `torch.nn.DataParallel()` and ThreadRipper processors

+Sometimes you run your code in `torch.nn.DataParallel()` on 1+ GPUs and it just hangs.
+Take a look at the solution provided by one of the ?NVidia? developers: https://github.com/pytorch/pytorch/issues/1637#issuecomment-338268158